xtdb/xtdb/docs/mvp.md

 **Q:** Does CRUX support aggregates?

 **A:** Not directly.
-The goal is that aggregates can be implemented on top of the lazy query results as normal functions and not embedded into the query engine directly.
+One idea is that aggregates can be implemented on top of the lazy query results as normal functions and not embedded into the query engine directly.